Family-owned business

 Continuation as Tennis Court

-Expansion of Accommodation
+Expansion of Facilities

-At the beginning of the new tennis season of 1941, the complex could be opened.
-Inspired by the well-known 'Metsbanen' in Scheveningen, the new complex was named 'Mitbanen', meaning 'Match Ice Tennis' or popularly 'More Intensive Tennis'.
-Several clubs, including the newly established 'Dropshot' and the existing club 'Advantage', found excellent accommodation here.
+‘Metsbanen’ in Scheveningen, the new complex was named ‘Mitbanen’, meaning ‘Match Ice Tennis’ or popularly ‘More Intensive Tennis’.
+Several clubs, including the newly established ‘Dropshot’ and the existing club ‘Advantage’, found an excellent facility here.
 In the 1941 season, there was still plenty of play, and even competitions took place.
 But in 1942, difficulties began with the confiscation of the two courts behind Willem Barentszstraat by the German Wehrmacht.
 The ball shortage, caused by the import stop from England, could temporarily be solved by inflating old balls and providing them with a new coat.

 Fun at the MIT Courts

-Old black-white photo of Mitland tennis court
+Black and white photo of Mitland tennis courts

 Introduction of Bowling Alley